matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Definition-Language/data-branch-merge-en.md

 +--------------------+--------+------+------+

 -- Merge t2 into t1
+-- Expected-Rows: 0
-DATA BRANCH MERGE t2 INTO t1;
+DATA BRANCH MERGE test.t2 INTO test.t1;

 -- Verify merge result
+-- Expected-Rows: 5
-SELECT * FROM t1 ORDER BY a;
+SELECT * FROM test.t1 ORDER BY a;
 +------+------+
 | a    | b    |
 +------+------+